94% of the time, users focus on a website’s design to form an opinion.

 10. Templated 404 Page Design

-To avoid this mistake, create a custom 404 page design.
-Implementing a custom 404 page design can improve the user experience when your visitor lands on a non-existent or broken link on your website.
+To avoid this mistake, create a custom 404-page design.
+Implementing a custom design can improve the user experience when your visitor lands on a non-existent or broken link on your website.

 LEGO maintains a playful tone on its error page by featuring Emmet Brickowski, the main protagonist in the LEGO Movie, running through the desert with a clever, “Sorry we can’t find that page!
 Don’t worry, though—everything is STILL AWESOME!”
 Its messaging also pays homage to the same movie.